GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/3-gcve/dev/README.md

 This stage is meant to be executed after the FAST "foundational" stages: bootstrap, resource management, security and networking stages.

-It's of course possible to run this stage in isolation, refer to the *[Running in isolation](#running-in-isolation)* section below for details.
+It is also possible to run this stage in isolation.
+Refer to the *[Running in isolation](#running-in-isolation)* section below for details.

 Before running this stage, you need to make sure you have the correct credentials and permissions, and localize variables by assigning values that match your configuration.